How to buy a house in Koh Samui: essential steps to follow as a foreign buyer

 Step 4: Executing the Sale and Purchase Agreement to formalize buying a house in Koh Samui (SPA)

-For leasehold or house-construction contracts, the SPA must also identify the lessee’s construction rights and any related responsibilities of both parties.
-Once signed, the SPA becomes a legally binding contract detailing the agreement between the buyer and seller for the purchase of a specific property.
+For leasehold or house-construction contracts, the SPA also identifies the lessee’s construction rights and any related responsibilities of both parties.
+Once the buyer and seller sign the SPA, it becomes a legally binding contract detailing their agreement for the purchase of a specific property.

 Get expert legal guidance.